bananaman2020/bot-site/content/pages/index.md

 seo:
   title: Bots by Banana
   description: |
-    Developed by ッbananaッ#0001 on behalf of KKGMedia.com
+    Developed by !kubaaaaaa#9999 on behalf of plain.gg
   extra:
     - name: 'og:type'
       value: website